The United Nations exports an emergency financing call to help survivors of the devastating Afghan earthquake - ExBulletin

 The United Nations exports an emergency financing call to help survivors of the devastating Afghan earthquake

-Kabul, Afghanistan-The United Nations exports an emergency appeal for approximately $ 140 million in financing required to help nearly half a million people affected by the devastating earthquake in eastern Afghanistan.
+The United Nations expires an emergency appeal for approximately $ 140 million (119 million euros) in the financing that is strongly touched by nearly half a million people affected by the devastating earthquake that struck eastern Afghanistan.

+It was difficult to reach many of the most affected areas, with only some helicopters.

+The United Nations said in a statement on Tuesday that the plan to respond to emergency situations, which has a length of 139.6 million dollars, will allow humanitarian organizations to help 457,000 people affected by the provinces of Konar, Laagman and Nanjarhar.

-The rescue operations concluded on Tuesday, with the official death toll in 2,210 in all three provinces, said Captain Rahimi, a spokesman for the Ministry of Health in Nangarhar Province.
+Naqab Rahimi, spokesman for the Ministry of Health in Nangarhar Province, said that the rescue operations ended on Tuesday, with the official death toll in 2,210 in all three provinces.

+More than 3,600 people were wounded, as an extended health facilities are struggled to provide treatment, while more than 6,700 damaged homes or destroyed.

-“This is a moment in which the international community should dig deep and show solidarity with the population who have already suffered from a lot of suffering,” said Indika Ratawat.
-Ratwat added that this approaching winter means helping efforts in “race with time.”
+“This is a moment in which the international community should dig deep and show solidarity with a number of population who have already suffered from a lot of suffering,” said Indika Ratawat.

+Ratwati added that the approaching winter means efforts to “race with time”.

+Local authorities and humanitarian organizations perform relief operations to provide food, shelter and medical care.

 |